jlidw/SSIN/README.md

 and this paper has been accepted by SIGMOD 2023.

 ##  Datasets
-Two real-world raingauge datasets, HK and BW, are used in this paper.
-Download the [datasets](https://drive.google.com/drive/folders/1tiS5UjcspNKcWL8RA7J3PxqhwciR5Lg3) and place them in the `data` folder.
+Two real-world hourly raingauge datasets, HK and BW, are collected and used in this paper.
+The PEMS-BAY dataset was first released by [DCRNN](https://github.com/liyaguang/DCRNN/tree/master).
+You can download these [datasets](https://drive.google.com/drive/folders/1tiS5UjcspNKcWL8RA7J3PxqhwciR5Lg3) and place them in the `data` folder.

 ## Instructions
-`preprocess`:
-* preprocessing.py: preprocess the data and general training pkl data and testing pkl data for convenience.
-* dist_angle.py: generate one matrix that stores the distance and azimuth between all location pairs.
+`attn_tvm`:
+* Include the files about the TVM kernel implementation.
+* `lib`: includes generated TVM kernels (\".so\" file).

+`baselines`:
+* Include the implementation of IDW, OK, TIN, and TPS.
+* For GNN-based solutions, you can refer to their original code: [KCN](https://github.com/tufts-ml/KCN) and [IGNNK](https://github.com/Kaimaoge/IGNNK).

 `dataset_collator`:
 * create_data.py: generate the masked data which will be provided to Trainer.py for training and testing.